-As part of the pastoral care program for students, St Anthony’s School have access to a Student and Family Counselling service provided by CatholicCare Canberra & Goulburn (CCG).
-CCG are contracted by St Anthony’s School to provide a counselling service to students and their families on site.
+As part of the pastoral care program for students, St Anthony’s School has access to a Student and Family Counselling service provided by CatholicCare Canberra & Goulburn (CCG).
+CCG are contracted by St Anthony’s School to provide a counselling service to students and their families on-site.
 There is no fee to access this service.

 The role of the counsellor is to focus on the emotional, social and educational well-being of the students.
 Counsellors welcome contact with students having difficulty with some part of their life, whether or not it affects their school work.
 The problem does not have to be a big one.
 It is better to seek help sooner than later.
 Some typical concerns that counsellors work with include: anger, anxiety, behavioural problems, depression, eating problems, family breakdown and family conflict, grief and loss, learning and educational challenges, parenting challenges, peer and other social relationships, school avoidance, stress and study skills.
 As well as individual sessions with students, counsellors do family work, consult with parents and teachers and make referrals to other services and supports.

-St Anthony’s Primary School has one Student and Family Counsellor:
+St Anthony’s Primary School has one school counsellor, Mrs Patience Way.

 Formal reports on student progress will be sent home towards the end of Semester 1 and Semester 2 each year.
 In addition, you will be given the opportunity to attend Parent/Teacher Interviews or 3 Way Conferences throughout the year.

-- Written reports, interviews / conferences and samples of students' work.
-Early in the school year parents will be given the opportunity to meet their child's teacher and to familiarise themselves with the class routines and curricula.
+- Written reports, interviews/conferences and samples of students' work.
+Early in the school year, parents will be given the opportunity to meet their child's teacher and familiarise themselves with the class routines and curricula.

-- Parent Teacher Interviews and conferences, known as 'Three Way Interviews', which involve parents, the student and the teacher, are held during the year.
+- Parent-Teacher interviews involve parents, the student and the teacher and are held during the year.
 Written reports are provided in Terms Two and Four.